Conic linear series and pencils of plane quartics: Introduction

 \subsection{Acknowledgements}

-We thank Letterio Gatto for useful conversations on the subject of this paper.
-We are grateful to Ciro Ciliberto for his kind encouragement.
-R.M. is partially supported by the PRIN project 2022L34E7W ``Moduli Spaces and Birational Geometry''.
-G.P.P. and L.S. are partially supported by the PRIN project 20228JRCYB ``Moduli spaces and special varieties''.
-All the authors are members of the GNSAGA - INdAM and are partially supported by the local research funding FAR UniPV.
+We thank Letterio Gatto and Joan Carlos Naranjo for useful conversations on the subject of this paper.
+We are grateful to Ciro Ciliberto for invaluable insight on this work, in particular for suggesting some possible developments (\Cref{cir1}, \Cref{cir2}).
+We also wish to thank Wei Chen for careful reading of the paper and for pointing out an inaccuracy in a first version, that is mended here in \Cref{sec: limits}.
+All the authors are members of the GNSAGA - INdAM and UMI and are partially supported by the local research funding FAR UniPV.